 - c.
 The DSL may need to inform others depending on the circumstances and/or nature of the concern.
 However, the individual reporting the suspicions should not discuss the matter with anyone other than the DSL nominated above. - d.
 Whilst allegations or suspicions of abuse will normally be reported to the DSL, in their absence there should not be a delay in referring to the relevant Social Services and/or the police. - e.
-Chief Executive Matt Plen (matt@masorti.org.uk) and Noam Director Lucy Cohen (lucycohen@masorti.org.uk) will support the DSL in their role and accept that any information they may have in their possession will be shared in a strictly limited way in a need-to-know basis.

-f.
-It is of course, the right of any individual as a citizen to make a direct referral to Social Services, although Masorti Judaism hopes that all employed, contracted, or volunteering on behalf of Masorti Judaism will use this procedure.
+DSL Rabbi Zagoria-Moffet (rabbiadam@masorti.org.uk) and Director of Noam, Reuben Green (reuben@masorti.org.uk) will be supported by the Board of Deputies in their role and accept that any information they may have will be shared in a strictly limited, need-to-know basis. - f.
+It is of course, the right of any individual as a citizen to make a direct referral to Social Services, although Masorti Judaism hopes that all those employed, contracted, or volunteering on behalf of Masorti Judaism will use this procedure.
 If, however the individual with the concern feels that the DSL has not responded appropriately, or where they have a disagreement with the DSL as to the appropriateness of a referral, they are free to contact an outside agency directly.